 In 2007, we entered into License, Development and Commercialization Agreement for Oxaydo (named OxectaTM under a Pfizer trademark) and other Aversion opioid development products with King Pharmaceuticals Research and Development, Inc., which became a subsidiary of Pfizer in 2011 (the "Pfizer Agreement").
 In April 2014, we entered into two letter agreements with Pfizer providing for the termination of the Pfizer Agreement and the return to us of Oxaydo and all Aversion product rights in exchange for a one-time termination payment of \$2.0 million.
-Our termination payment of \$2.0 million has been recorded in our consolidated financial statements as an intangible asset and is being amortized over the remaining useful life of the patent covering Oxaydo, which is 9.7 years.
-During each of the years ended December 31, 2016 and 2015, we recorded amortization expense of \$207 thousand.
-Annual amortization of the patent for years 2017 thru 2021 is expected to approximate \$207 thousand.
+Our termination payment of \$2.0 million has been recorded in our consolidated financial statements as an intangible asset and is being amortized over the remaining useful life of the patent covering Oxaydo.
+During the year ended December 31, 2015 and 2014, we recorded amortization expense of \$207 thousand and \$155 thousand, respectively.
 We also purchased from Pfizer selected raw and packaging material inventories for \$260 thousand relating to Oxaydo.
-In 2015, we wrote off and disposed of these inventories in the same amounts as the purchase costs.
+In 2015, we wrote off and disposed of these inventories.

-NOTE 5 - INVESTMENTS IN MARKETABLE SECURITIES
+NOTE 4 - INVESTMENTS IN MARKETABLE SECURITIES

-The Company did not have investments in marketable securities at December 31, 2016.
-Investments in marketable securities at December 31, 2015 consisted of the following (in millions):
+Investments in marketable securities consisted of the following (in millions):

-Decem ber 31, 2015
+Decemb er 31, 2015 Decem ber 31, 2014

 Marketable securities:

-Corporate bonds - maturing within 1 year \$ 3.1
+Corporate bonds - maturing within 1 year \$ 3.1 \$ 3.5

-Corporate bonds - maturing after 1 year and through March 2017 0.4
+Corporate bonds - maturing after 1 year and through March 2017 0.4 2.8

-Exchange-traded funds 7.3
+Exchange-traded funds 7.3 5.0

-Total marketable securities \$ 10.8
+Total marketable securities \$ 10.8 \$ 11.3